Jabalpur Metro

 The Jabalpur Metro, also known as Jabalpur Metro Rail, is a rapid transit system proposed for the city of Jabalpur in Jabalpur Metropolitan Region in the Indian state of Madhya Pradesh.
 The project was announced by state Chief Minister Shivraj Singh Chouhan on 13 March 2014.
-The feasibility of this project was being questioned through a study.
+The Chief Minister has again declared in a meeting at Jabalpur on 27 September 2023 that Jabalpur will get Metro Railway.The feasibility of this project was being questioned through a study.
 The work for the feasibility report has been completed in December 2017 and report was released in January 2018.